Felipeortizvi/Pathfinder/README.md

 Have pygame installed

 Game controls:
-Right click 1: Places start node
+Left click 1: Places start node

-Right click 2: Places end node
+Left click 2: Places end node

-Right click 3, 4, 5....: Places barriers
+Left click 3, 4, 5....: Places barriers

 Hovering over node and pressing "w" allows tou to place water node.
 This is a weighted node of 2, which allows you to go through walls at a cost of 2 nodes.